 - Mix chicken broth and Bisto in a bowl.
 Set aside.

-- Heat 1 Tablespoon butter in 12-inch skillet.
+- Heat 1 Tablespoon butter in a 12-inch skillet.
 Sauté celery and onions for 5 minutes, or until tender.
-Add mushrooms; increase heat to medium high and cook for a minute or two.
+Add the mushrooms; increase the heat to medium-high and cook for 1 to 2 minutes.
 Reduce the heat to medium and add the turkey.
 Cook 1 minute, or until the turkey is heated.
 Add the peas; stir to combine.
 Add chicken stock mixture; cook and stir until mixture thickens.
 Allow to cool.
+(See Tip 1)

-- Place ¼ cup filling in center of each crêpe and fold over.
+- Place ¼ cup filling in the center of each crêpe and fold over.

 - Bake uncovered at 350º F for 20 to 25 minutes, or until bubbly.